Kenya profile - Media

 - Kenya Broadcasting Corporation (KBC) - state-owned, networks in English, and Swahili and other indigenous languages

-- Capital FM - private, music
+- Capital FM - national commercial network, music and hourly news

-- Kiss FM - private, music
+- Kiss FM - national commercial network, music